-Bottom line: If you’re worried about it, ask your health care provider to take a careful history of your aches and pains before you start on a statin.
-If you are already taking one and begin to have any muscle symptoms, your health care provider can take steps to evaluate and manage them.
+Bottom line: If you’re worried about it, ask your health care team to take a careful history of your aches and pains before you start on a statin.
+If you are already taking one and begin to have any muscle symptoms, your health care team can take steps to evaluate and manage them.
 Many times, it’s as easy as changing other medicines or boosting your vitamin D level.

 |I’ve heard cholesterol is good for my body.

 While it’s true that we need some cholesterol for normal cell and body function, too much “bad” cholesterol can spell trouble.
 Over time, it can lead to a dangerous buildup of fat and plaque within the walls of your arteries.
 If this plaque breaks free or blocks the normal flow of blood, it can cause a heart attack or stroke.

-Bottom line: Taking a statins—if your health team recommends one—along with exercise, and a healthy diet, is one of the best ways to treat high cholesterol and manage your risk for cardiovascular disease, heart attack or stroke.
+Bottom line: Taking a statin – if your health team recommends one – along with exercise, and a healthy diet, is one of the best ways to treat high cholesterol and manage your risk for cardiovascular disease, heart attack or stroke.

 |I don’t want to take anything that’s going to affect my memory or ability to think clearly.

-There is really no clear evidence that statins cause memory loss or problems with thinking.
-While the Food and Drug Administration added a safety alert label to statins in 2012, subsequent medical experts including the Statin Safety Task Force have carefully looked at the research to conclude the evidence is weak if not nonexistent, even among people with Alzheimer’s disease.
+There is no clear evidence that statins cause memory loss or problems with thinking.
+While the Food and Drug Administration added a safety alert label to statins in 2012, other medical experts including the Statin Safety Task Force have carefully looked at the research to conclude the evidence is weak if not nonexistent, even among people with Alzheimer’s disease.

-Among those who have developed memory loss or confusion while taking statins, it seems these side effects reverse once you stop taking the medication.
+Among those who have developed memory loss or confusion while taking statins, these side effects reverse once you stop taking the medication.

 On the flip side, recent data suggest that statins may actually help ward off dementia.
-That’s because one of the potential causes of memory loss and altered thinking is dementia due to restricted blood flow to the brain, which statins can help with.
+That’s because one of the potential causes of memory loss and altered thinking is dementia due to not enough blood flow to the brain, which statins can help with.